JackKelly/light-speed-io/planned_design.md

 # Summary

 The ultimate aim is to provide a suite of tools for working with large, labelled, multi-dimensional datasets as efficiently as possible on modern hardware.
 By "large" I mean datasets that are too large to fit into RAM.
-By "labelled" I mean datasets where each dimension can have coordinates associated with it.
-For example, a dataset of satellite imagery might have 4 dimensions: x, y, time, and channel.
+By "labelled" I mean datasets where each array dimension can be associated with coordinates.
+For example, a dataset of satellite imagery might have 4 dimensions: x, y, time, and spectral channel.
 The x and y dimensions might be labelled with longitude and latitude coordinates, respectively.

+Please see [this blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for more details of the background and motivations behind this project.

-This git repository will (probably) contain multiple crates.
+This git repository will (probably) contain multiple crates (see [issue #94](https://github.com/JackKelly/light-speed-io/issues/94)).
 Each crate will implement "one thing".
 Each crate will exist in one of five levels of abstraction.
 And there will be a Python API to each level of abstraction.
-See the (new!) "planned design" diagram below.
+See the "planned design" diagram below.

+## Fitting into the ecosystem
-There already exist some awesome projects to work with large, labelled, multi-dimensional datasets (such as xarray, fsspec, dask, satpy, etc.).
+Today, there are many awesome software packages for working with large, labelled, multi-dimensional datasets (such as xarray, fsspec, dask, satpy, etc.).
 My aim is to help speed up this existing stack: Either by providing tools that those existing Python packages can hook into, or by providing new tools which play nicely with the existing stack.

+## Why bother to build `light-speed-io`?
+What gap does it fill?
+LSIO is all about computational speed _and_ efficiency!
+Today, using existing packages, you can achieve high throughput by spinning up a large cluster.
+But that's expensive, power-hungry, and tedious.
+The aim of LSIO is to enable high throughput and low latency on a single machine.

+## How to be efficient and fast?
+By being as [sympathetic](https://dzone.com/articles/mechanical-sympathy) as possible to the hardware.

+That sounds abstract!
+In concrete terms, one central aim is for the machine to do as little work as possible.
+Specifically:

+Minimise the number of:
+- round-trips to RAM,
+- system calls,
+- heap allocations,
+- memory copies.

+Maximise:
+- the use of the CPU cache,
+- and exploit all the levels of parallelism available within a single machine.

+Use efficient IO APIs like io_uring.

+## Concrete goals
+Some example concrete goals include:
-A concrete goal is to be able to compute summary statistics of multi-terabyte datasets on a laptop, at a speed of about 5 minutes per terabyte (from a fast local SSD), with minimal RAM requirements.
+- Compute summary statistics of multi-terabyte dataset on a laptop, at a speed of about 5 minutes per terabyte (from a fast local SSD), with minimal RAM requirements.
+- Train a large machine learning model from two Zarr datasets (e.g. satellite imagery and numerical weather predictions) at a sustained bandwidth to the GPU of at least 1 gigabyte per second (from local SSDs or from a cloud storage bucket), whilst performing some light processing on the data on-the-fly.

+## Priorities
-My first area of focus is on high-speed IO for local SSDs on Linux.
-But I'm definitely also interested in helping speed things up when data is stored in cloud object storage.
+My first area of focus is on high-speed IO for local SSDs on Linux, to speed up training ML models from sharded Zarr datasets.
+But I'm definitely also interested in helping speed things up when data is stored in cloud object storage, and in helping to speed up general data analytics tasks on multi-dimensional data.

+## How long will this take?
+Implementing the complete design sketched out in this doc will take _years_!

+By the end of 2024, I hope to have MVP implementations of "level 1 (I/O)" and "level 2 (parallel compute on chunks)" and a basic Zarr implementation for level 4.
+But please don't hold me to that!

 # Which crates would live in this repo?
 What would they do?
 And how would they communicate with each other?